 This Easy Chili Con Carne is an absolute cinch to make!
 It’s rich, hearty and flavorful, even without beans!
 Leftovers are AMAZING–whip up a batch of this chili then make my Chili Con Carne Nachos the next day!

 Hearty, comforting dishes are the name of my game as the weather turns cooler.
 I love cozy dishes that have that all-day cooked taste, WITHOUT taking ALL DAY to make!
-Some of my quick and easy faves are Instant Pot Beef Tips or a warm, comforting soup like this Easy Vegetable Beef Soup.
+Some of my quick and easy faves are Instant Pot Beef Tips, this Red Chicken Chili (super quick!), or a warm, comforting soup like this Easy Vegetable Beef Soup.

 Everyone has their own version of chili and although some people may have strong opinions on which one is the best, I really feel like you can’t go wrong with chili!!!

 I will tell you though, when I came up with this version, I got ONE bowl of it…while I was taste-tasting the recipe.
 My family ate the ENTIRE pot before I could get another bowl.
 And don’t forget the toppings!
 Check out these 50+ Best Toppings for Chili!

 I think your family will love it as much as mine 🙂